xtinatruong/computer-networks-cpsc-441-java/README.md

-# CPSC 441: Computer Networks with Java Assignment Description
+# CPSC 441: Computer Networks with Java
 ### Assignment 1
 This assignment aims to achieve several objectives at the same time.
 The first objective is to learn the basic structure of a client-server application.
 The second objective is to learn the general form